XinyiXiang/PersonalWebsiteXinyi/about/index.md

 Which has been beautifully put by Bruce Lee:

 >It's like a finger pointing away to the moon.
-Don't concentrate on the finger or you will all that heavenly glory.
+Don't concentrate on the finger or you will all that heavenly glory.-->

 # Contact